TimmyFight/ListMe/README.md

 # About Aplication

-The application is responsible for create lists and notes.
+The application is responsible for create and manage lists and notes.

 # Getting Started with Create React App